Personalizing B2B Automation for Stronger Engagement

 If you are researching how to personalize B2B automation, you already believe in automation.

-You just don’t want your company to sound like spam.
+You just don’t want your company to sound like spam, and that fear is valid.

 Many B2B teams automate outreach and see reply rates drop below 2%.